SolarNetworkFoundation/solarnetwork.net/content/resources/blogs/announce/2024-11-06-cloud-integrations.md

 ## Get started now

 This feature is available now to all SolarNetwork subscribers.
+If you do not see a cloud integration for the service you would like to integrate with, [reach out to us](mailto:info@solarnetwork.net?subject=Cloud%20Integrations%20request) and we'll be happy to discuss what it would take to add support for that service.

 [c2c]: https://github.com/SolarNetwork/solarnetwork/wiki/Cloud-Integrations